A young man with short, dark hair and a warm smile.

 If there’s an emergency, always call 999 for help.

-You never have to deal with homelessness alone – there’s help available.
+You never have to deal with homelessness alone – there is always help available.